zenware/Node-Stock-Market/README.md

 # Stock Portfolio

 This is virtual stock market trading platform / stock tracker that's currently being built.
-Users will start with 100k USD to use on the stock market to test their wits against Wall Street.
+It'll serve as a platform for regular users to trade in the market or as a platform for more advanced users to test machine learning trading algorithms on.
+Each user will start with 100k USD to use on the stock market to test their wits against Wall Street.

 ## Usage